blegloannec/CaptureTheFlag/TryHackMe/Advent_of_Cyber_2019.md

 ## Day 2

-A comment on the hidden page leads some default credentials.
+A comment on the hidden page leads to some default credentials.

 ## Day 3